likethemammal/scalablejs/README.md

 If no configurations are set Scalable will just scale for Web 2.0 by default.

+### Testing Types

+By default, Scalable as comes equiped with a testing suite:

+ * `Unit` for unit tests.
+ * `IE` for testing with Internet Explorer.

 ## Contributing

 Feel free to submit a pull request of any code that you've found to automatically scale JS code.
 We follow a super-strict coding standard documented [here](https://github.com/airbnb/javascript), but if you don't follow it it's no biggy.

+### ScalableJS.org

+If you're looking to contribute to the [scalablejs.org](http://scalablejs.org) site then navigate to [the `gh-pages` branch](https://github.com/likethemammal/scalablejs/tree/gh-pages) and check out the code there.

 ## License